PuZZleDucK/Resume/Resume.md

 ### Linux:

 I have  strong interest in Linux and while I still haven't worked out a good tactic for managing the mailing list I have contributed a few [checkpatch](http://puzzleduck.org/Linux/linux03.html) and [broken link](http://puzzleduck.org/Linux/linux04.html) fixes.
+I also participate in the Edupedia Challenge although at a snails pace.

-I have also contributed a [Bash logging update](http://github.com/alecthegeek/CCHS_Raspian_for_IoT) to the Raspberry Pi setup script for a Hackerspace group I attend, and documentation for software that I have [found usefull](https://github.com/KblCb/fddp).
+I have also contributed a [Bash logging update](http://github.com/alecthegeek/CCHS_Raspian_for_IoT) to the Raspberry Pi setup script for a Hackerspace group I attend, and documentation for software that I have [found useful](https://github.com/KblCb/fddp).
 I am trying to do more work like this in the future as my confidence grows.

-At long last my resume is text (<ahem> and HTML, and css<ahem>).
-However the important thing is that it's being treated like code and the source is as always [avaliable here](https://github.com/PuZZleDucK/Resume).
+At long last my resume is text (<ahem> and HTML & css via odt<ahem>).
+However the important thing is that it's being treated like code and the source is as always [available here](https://github.com/PuZZleDucK/Resume).

 ## Affiliations & Presentations:

-- I am the owner and sole maintainer of [puzzleduck.org] where I publish many of my projects.
+- I am the owner and sole maintainer of [puzzleduck.org](http://www.puzzleduck.org) where I publish many of my projects.
-- Creator of obscure [software licencing joke video](http://youtube.com/watch?v=S5e7PjIB2lo) and I have just begun [live coding](https://www.youtube.com/watch?v=VnH3lirZMmY) exercises,
+- Creator of obscure [software licencing joke video](http://youtube.com/watch?v=S5e7PjIB2lo) and I have also just begun experimenting with [live coding](https://www.youtube.com/watch?v=VnH3lirZMmY) exercises,
 - Member of Melbourne JVM meetup (**Presenter for: Lambda LEDs**),
 - Member of LUV member (**Presenter for: lighning talk on xoscope**),
 - Member of Melbourne Coding Dojo (**BDD live coding**),